Demystifying Obstructive Sleep Apnea (OSA)

 Polysomnography (In-Lab PSG)

-This is considered the gold standard sleep study for diagnosis.
-Conducted in a sleep center.
-This study is used to monitor the following during sleep: Brain activity, sleep time, sleep stages, eye movements, heart rate and rhythm, breathing effort, oxygen level, snoring, body position, leg movements and abnormal sleep behavior.
-It can identify other disorders in addition to sleep apnea like periodic limb movements, parasomnias, etc. Cons: Inconvenient, long wait time and expensive.
+This is considered the gold standard and most comprehensive sleep study for diagnosis of sleep apnea.
+Conducted in a sleep center where patients are video and audio recorded.
+This study is used to monitor the following during sleep: Brain activity, sleep stages, sleep time, eye movements, heart rate and rhythm, breathing effort, oxygen level, snoring, body position, leg movements and abnormal sleep behavior.
+It can identify other disorders in addition to sleep apnea like periodic limb movements, insomnia, parasomnias, etc.

 Home Sleep Apnea Test (HSAT)

-A home sleep apnea test is a simplified version that records several key body functions while you sleep in the comfort of your own home and bed.
-While convenient, affordable, and comfortable, it is less detailed than in-lab studies and cannot diagnose other disorders.
-It tends to miss sleep apnea in some cases, therefore, if it is negative, further evaluation with PSG is recommended.
+A home sleep apnea test is a simplified version that is designed to only look for sleep apnea, hence, the name, Home Sleep Apnea Test.
+While convenient, affordable, comfortable and is able to detect most cases of moderate-severe OSA, HSAT is less detailed than in-lab studies and cannot diagnose other disorders.
+It tends to miss sleep apnea in 10-15% of cases, therefore, when negative, further evaluation with PSG is recommended.
+There are different types of home sleep apnea tests available in the market.
+They can be disposable or reusable.
+They can be single or multiple nights.

 Home PSG (Polysomnography)

-10. Guide Lifestyle Changes: Doctors can use the results to suggest helpful changes in your habits, diet, or bedroom environment.
+6. Guide Lifestyle Changes: Doctors can use the results to suggest helpful changes in your habits, diet, or bedroom environment.
 Even small adjustments can lead to big improvements in sleep quality.

-Severity of OSA: AHI
+Severity of OSA

 Treatment Options